Holiday Boredom Busters! Best indoor board games and activities for early years children (age 3 - 6)

 Most of my friends with 3 - 6 year olds have this game and for the small price I think it's so worth it.
 We have all remarked how addicted our kids have become.
 My daughter has brought it out to play so many times already these holidays - it now lives permanently in the lounge.
 It's a very simple concept: each player is given a shopping list and if they turn over a card that matches an item on their list, they add it to their cart.
 The first person to fill the cart wins.
 My daugher's memory has improved by playing this over the last week!
 You can also buy extras if you want to add more shopping items and different lists.
 I urge you to buy this if you haven't already.
 PLAYTIME: 20 minutes.

 3. Magnetic Tiles (Playmags or Magnatiles)

 We have already written about our love for magnetic tiles at Five Little Stars and I have to say, it's the toy that just keeps on giving.
 I can particularly recommend Playmags and Magnatiles.
-They are not cheap - but still cheaper than a big day out with the family and they are played with almost daily by my children (aged 3.5 and 5.5).
+They are not cheap - but still cheaper than a big day out with the family and they are played with almost daily by my children.
 PLAYTIME: Up to an hour if you're lucky!

 If you haven't heard of Kapla, you need to!
 I discovered them in France and they are so great that I've already written a blog about them.
-They are the next step up from basic building blocks.
+Kapla are the next step up from basic building blocks.
 Yes, they just look like planks of wood (which they are) but each piece is perfectly measured and identical in weight.
 So they balance really well.
-My son built the construction above when he was 5.
-Every family I know who owns a box of these say that they are played with a lot (espscially if your children like Lego, then they should like these).
+My son built the construction (pictured above)when he was 5.
+Every family I know who owns a box of these say that they are played with a lot (and if your children like Lego, they should like these).
 PLAYTIME: Up to an hour, depending on the age of the child.

 5. Bus game